bertt/geoparquet/README.md

 https://geoparquet.org/releases/v0.4.0/schema.json

-When thee are testfiles available with schema 1.0.0-beta.1 we can switch to that version.
+When there are testfiles available with schema 1.0.0-beta.1 we can switch to that version.

 https://geoparquet.org/releases/v1.0.0-beta.1/schema.json

-GeoParquet metadata classes are generated from JSON schema using NJsonSchema.CodeGeneration.CSharp, see console project 'geoparquet.codegen' for details.
+GeoParquet metadata classes are generated from JSON schema using NJsonSchema.CodeGeneration.CSharp (https://github.com/RicoSuter/NJsonSchema), see console project
+'geoparquet.codegen' for details.